Ralph-Lee/blog/network-iphone-podcast-app-review.md

 > Designed exclusively for iOS 7, Network is part of the next generation of iOS applications.
 Leveraging the best of what iOS 7 has to offer, while keeping the user interface clean, minimal and beautiful.
 Network strips the podcast app back to it's core components, eschewing complications in order to provide a very simple and efficient user experience.

 I think the developer hit the mark on all these points.
+The app looks super clean, and is very pleasing to look at.
+The podcast menu screen is exactly what I want; a large scroll list of covers, each with the number of podcasts downloaded.
+When no episode are waiting for that podcast, the picture is dimmed heavily, and fade away from view.

-There is absolutely ZERO configuration options, and I wish it would have those options available.
+It's true that there are absolutely ZERO configuration options, and I wish it would have some config options available.

 ###Things I Do When Listening To Podcasts###